Massachusetts Aftercare Services For Addiction

 Drug and alcohol addiction is a complex but treatable disease that may require months or even years to overcome.

-Aftercare programs, like alumni support groups, continued counseling, and other addiction services, can offer supportive resources for people on a long-term basis as they continue their recovery journey outside of a formal treatment program.
+Aftercare options, like alumni events, continued counseling, and other addiction services, can offer supportive resources for you on a long-term basis as you continue your recovery journey outside of our treatment program.

 - access to social support services